Introduction to Applications of NLP

 Texts are a form of unstructured data that possess very rich information within them.
 Text Classifiers categorize and organize pretty much any form of text that we use currently.
 Since texts are unstructured, analyzing, sorting, and classifying them can be very hard and time-consuming, and sometimes even tedious work for humans, not to mention all the errors that humans are prone to make in the process.
 This is where Text Classification comes in to picture to serve its purpose of performing the mentioned tasks with more scalability and accuracy.

 Text Classification is more efficient when machine learning classifiers are trained with a few ground rules.
 With the methodologies of Deep Learning such as CNN and RNN, the results only get better with the increased text data we generate.
 It can also be made visually appealing using “Word Clouds”.
-Text classification can be applied for a range task from e-mail spam filtering to brand monitoring.
-An essential key and feedback for business would be how their products are touching their intended consumers, and Text Classification gives answers to business questions by classifying people’s opinion on the said brand, price, and features.
+Text classification can be applied for a range of tasks from e-mail spam filtering to brand monitoring.
+An essential key and feedback for businesses would be how their products are touching their intended consumers, and Text Classification gives answers to business questions by classifying people’s opinions on the said brand, price, and features.

 2. Machine Translation